Palermo

 The port of Palermo is the largest in Sicily and one of the most important in the Mediterranean, thanks to its position.
 Located near the city center, it was fundamental for trade since the Phoenician era.

-Today, the port of Palermo is connected to various national airports in Sardinia, Lazio, Campania, Tuscany and Liguria.
+Today, the port of Palermo is connected to various national airports in Sardinia, Lazio, Campania, Tuscany, and Liguria.
 It's also a starting point for reaching other places in Sicily and Tunisia.

-The port area offers various services, such as parking lots, shuttle buses, restaurants, shops, and a left-luggage office.
+The port area offers various services, such as parking lots, shuttle buses, restaurants, shops, and a luggage room.
 Being close to the city center, you can visit some of the main attractions of Palermo.
+You can easily reach the Duomo, the Norman Palace and the historic markets of Vucciria and Ballarò by bus and on foot!

 Ferries from Palermo port: schedules and tickets